 If this is the first time you have installed a package from the Sourcefabric yum repository on this server, you will be prompted to import a GPG package signing key, by pressing the y key.

-3. Edit the VirtualHost directive in /etc/httpd/conf.d/newscoop.conf to uncomment the ServerName line, and add a fully qualified domain name such as example.com.
+3. Edit the VirtualHost directive in /etc/httpd/conf.d/newscoop.conf to uncomment the ServerName line, and add a fully qualified domain name such as example.com there.
+(On Red Hat based distributions, the hostname is set with the line HOSTNAME= in the file /etc/sysconfig/network).
 You may also wish to set a ServerAlias such as www.example.com and an email address for the ServerAdmin.
 The directive should point to a DocumentRoot of /var/lib/newscoop/

 chkconfig --levels 235 httpd on service httpd start

-5. Check the crontab (scheduled tasks) installed for the apacheuser, with the command:
+6. Check the crontab (scheduled tasks) installed for the apache user, with the command:

 crontab -u apache -e